Hacking Chinese

 Intermediate

-How-to advice for intermediate Chinese learnersSituation: You can understand and produce language about personal or familiar topics and you can communicate with natives about most topics on a basic level, albeit haltingly.
-You can handle language which is directed to you and adjusted to your level.
-This is roughly equal to CEFR B1.
-On this page, the focus is on intermediate Chinese and how to best continue learning in an efficient way.
+How-to advice for intermediate Chinese learnersSituation: You can understand and produce language about personal or familiar topics and communicate with natives about most topics on a basic level, albeit haltingly.
+You can handle language directed at you when adjusted to your level.
+This corresponds to CEFR B1.

 Goal: Be able to understand general, non-specialist content produced by native speakers for native speakers.
 Be able to communicate with native speakers about similar topics, albeit not necessarily completely correctly.